 The bill aims to enhance learning standards and graduation requirements in Washington State by focusing on foundational skills in computer science and financial education.
 It mandates the state board of education to recommend adjustments to graduation requirements that ensure students can demonstrate competency in these areas.
-The board is required to consult with various stakeholders, including students, parents, educators, and community members, and to report its recommendations by December 31, 2026.
+The board is required to consult with various stakeholders, including students, parents, educators, and community members, and must report its recommendations by December 31, 2026.
 Additionally, the bill establishes a timeline for the expiration of these provisions on August 1, 2027.

 Statutes affected: